Skip to calculator

 Staircase Calculator – Fast, Accurate Stair Design for Builders & DIYers

 This free staircase calculator helps you size straight, L-shaped, and U-shaped stairs.
-Enter your floor-to-floor height and the available run for each flight, and the calculator will determine the optimal riser count, riser height, tread going, stair angle, and stringer length.
-It also provides a simple headroom check and a handy materials takeoff for treads, risers, stringers, handrail, and balusters.
+Enter your floor-to-floor height and the available run for each flight, and the calculator will estimate step count, riser height, tread going, stair angle, and stringer length.
+It also provides a simplified headroom estimate and a basic materials takeoff for planning.

 How the Stair Calculator Works